|Nanoparticle-stabilized CO2 Foam for CO2-EOR Application

 Silica nanoparticles easily passed through the sandstone core without changing its permeability.
 Little adsorption was observed as nanosilica particles flooded the limestone core and core permeability remained unchanged.
 Core plugging did occur and core permeability was changed with injection of nanoparticles into a dolomite core.

-Very stable and uniform CO2 foam was generated when a CO2 and nanosilica dispersion flowed through a sandstone core sample.
-Carbon dioxide foam could be generated at a nanosilica concentration as low as 500 ppm.
+Very stable and uniform CO2 foam was generated when liquid CO2 and nanosilica dispersion flowed through a sandstone core sample.
+CO2 foam could be generated at a nanosilica concentration as low as 500 ppm.
 Increasing nanosilica concentration reduced foam mobility and increased the foam resistance factor.
-Increasing foam quality from 20 percent to 60 percent decreased CO2 foam mobility; however, an additional increase in foam quality from 60% to 80% increased CO2 foam mobility.
-Carbon dioxide foam mobility decreased with an increase in total flow rate and increased with an increase in core permeability.
+The CO2 foam mobility remained almost constant as the foam quality increased from 20 to 60 percent; however, an additional increase in foam quality from 60 to 90 percent increased CO2 foam mobility.
+CO2 foam mobility decreased with an increase in total flow rate and increased with an increase in core permeability.

-Nanoparticle-stabilized CO2 foam was observed to improve the residual oil recovery in sandstone and limestone cores.
-The residual oil saturation decreased from 39.2 percent (after water flooding) to 9.95 percent after 5 PV of nanosilica and CO2 were injected in the sandstone core.
-For the limestone core, the CO2/nanosilica dispersion recovered only 33.2 percent of residual oil.
+Nanoparticle-stabilized CO2 foam was observed to improve the residual oil recovery in sandstone, limestone, and dolomite cores.
+The residual oil saturation decreased from 39.2 percent (after water flooding) to 9.95 percent after 5 pore volumes of nanosilica and CO2 were injected in the sandstone core.
+For limestone and dolomite cores, the CO2/nanosilica dispersion recovered 33.2 and 26.5 percent of residual oil, respectively.

 Project Start: October 1, 2010